 You should listen to that second voice.

 That’s not to say that you shouldn’t buy a house.
-Maybe it is time.
+Maybe it is time to search for single family homes.
 Maybe it’s a swell idea.
 But as that second voice is telling you, there’s no need to rush into this.
-If you’re going to buy a house, and you want it to go well and don’t want regret your decision, there are six questions you should ask yourself first ― and make sure you have the right answers.
+If you’re going to buy a house and you want it to go well, you should hire the best realtor you can find.
+Apart from that, there are six questions you should ask yourself first ― and make sure you have the right answers.

 1. Do I have money in the bank?

 As you’ve likely heard, mortgage lenders like it when you have enough money for a 20 percent down payment.
 So if you’re going to buy a $200,000 home, yes, that’s $40,000.
 If that depresses you, the good news is that you don’t have to have 20 percent.